-One key to weight management is feeling full.
+One key to weight management is feeling full and satisfied.
 Fiber helps you feel fuller longer by slowing stomach emptying so your body has more time to signal you when you’re full (1).

 Stabilize Blood Sugar

-For people with diabetes, fiber may play an important role in lowering blood glucose levels because it reduces carbohydrate absorption in the intestine.
-According to the American Diabetes Association, soluble fiber may help reduce blood sugar by slowing carbohydrate absorption in the intestine (5).
+For people with diabetes, fiber may play an important role in managing blood glucose levels.
+According to the American Diabetes Association, soluble fiber in particular may help reduce blood sugar by slowing carbohydrate absorption in the intestine (5).

 Improve Gut Health

-Fiber is beneficial to gut health because it stimulates the movement of your bowels without causing diarrhea.
+Fiber is beneficial to gut health because it stimulates the movement of your bowels without causing diarrhea (as long as you don’t overdo it).
 It also helps with digestion and nutrient absorption by reaching deep into your large intestine, where things are broken down into usable nutrients that nourish you (16).